Virginia Books: The Best Books Set in the Old Dominion State

 In the first book of this highly recommended series, Blacksmith Meg Langslow is having a hectic summer as she is slated to be maid of honor at three weddings, and the three brides (her mother, her future sister-in-law, and her best friend) all expect a lot of help.
 She is also concerned that her father, who still loves his ex-wife, Meg’s mother, is spending a lot of time helping her mother get ready for the wedding.

 As Meg’s quirky extended family and other wedding guests start arriving, a very unpleasant guest ends up dead.
-As Meg tries to plan the weddings, find peacocks, and schedule multiple dress fittings (which brings her in contact with Michael, the handsome son of the dress store owner), she is also trying to discover the murderer.
+As Meg tries to plan the wedding, find peacocks, and schedule multiple dress fittings (which brings her in contact with Michael, the handsome son of the dress store owner), she is also trying to discover the murderer.

 Murder with Peacocks kicked off this successful book series in 1999 and won the Agatha, the Anthony, the Lefty, and the Barry book awards.